Nerajno/begin-to-code/lessons/javascript/lesson-5/presentation.md

 ```

 ---
-With this version of the code, double-clicking to delete
+With this version of the code --- with event delegation,
-will work even for new fruits that have been added by
+double-clicking to delete will work even for new fruits that have been
-the user.
+added by the user.
 ***********************************************************
 ## Summary